cbvargas5/Ethereum-Wallet/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/cbvargas5/Ethereum-Wallet)
 ![GitHub contributors](https://img.shields.io/github/contributors/cbvargas5/Ethereum-Wallet)

-Ethereum Wallet is a ReactNative mobile application that allows users generate and store a light Ethereum wallet with the click of a button.
+Ethereum Wallet is a ReactNative mobile application that allows users to generate and store a light Ethereum wallet with the click of a button.

 ## Installing